Report on the audit of the financial statements

 Rationale for the materiality benchmark applied

-We chose the result from normal business activities as the benchmark because, in our view, it is the benchmark against which the performance of LLB AG is most commonly measured.
+We chose the result from normal business operations as the benchmark because, in our view, it is the benchmark against which the performance of LLB AG is most commonly measured.

-We agreed with the Board of Directors that we would report to them misstatements above CHF 0.2 million identified during our audit as well as any misstatements below that amount which, in our view, warranted reporting for qualitative reasons.
+We agreed with the Group Audit Committee that we would report to them misstatements above CHF 0.2 million identified during our audit as well as any misstatements below that amount which, in our view, warranted reporting for qualitative reasons.

 Reporting on key audit matters